unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ### Scenario 3: Event handlers in the frontend context

-Now that we understand the default behaviour of functions, lets take a look at a different scenario:
+Now that we understand the default behavior of functions, lets take a look at a different scenario:

 > What if we want to execute the `onclick` handler from the last
 > example in the browser, despite the button being created and rendered in the
 > backend?

-There are many reasons for such a behaviour: Maybe we want to show an alert to the user, or we want to download a file, or update some DOM content on the frontend, etc.
+There are many reasons for such a behavior: Maybe we want to show an alert to the user, or we want to download a file, or update some DOM content on the frontend, etc.

 To achieve this, we only need to make one small change in our example code: replacing